 If you know your family will use a lot of medical services, and you don’t qualify for Cost Sharing Reduction subsidies, Platinum plans can end up providing the best value.
 When you compare plans, you’ll want to look at projected medical spending and compare that to your premium.

-Also be aware that in 2018 high-end plans will be subject to an excise tax.
+Also, be aware that in the future it is possible that high-end plans will be subject to an excise tax (this was repealed, but always come back into play some day, so it is good to keep an eye on).
 In health insurance it’s common to over-buy.
 So don’t buy a platinum plan because you want the best, buy a platinum plan because it fits your health care needs.

 All Plans Provide Minimum Coverage

 All plans must provide minimum benefits, minimum protections, and minimum value.
 No matter what plan you choose you’ll get a free wellness visit, free preventive care, and won’t be out more than your maximum in an emergency.
 Platinum plans will typically offer more than the minimum in terms of benefits and will often offer even better than the minimum cost-sharing amounts to attract customers.
 That being said, at the end of the day both the most expensive plan and the cheapest will cover the essentials.

 If you want cost assistance, you have to get a Marketplace plan.
 However, a qualified health insurance agent, broker, or provider can help you shop for Marketplace plans they offer.